MightyCoderX/CSSAnimations/README.md

 # CSSAnimations

-Fun and random CSS animations
+A bunch of fun CSS animations!